Choens/titanic-workshop/README.md

 # Titanic Introduction to R

-USes the Kaggle Titanic dat set to introduce professional and student researchers to the R programming language.
+Uses the Kaggle Titanic dat set to introduce professional and student researchers to the R programming language.

 ## Workshop Requirements: